oppia/oppia-web-developer-docs/Find-the-right-code-to-change.md

    If you change the text in the experience field, say to `I have learned a lot!
 Yay!`, and then click away, you should see the console message from our `console.log` statement: `DEBUG: Saved user experience: I have learned a lot!
 Yay!`.

-6. Congratulations!
-You've finished the user-facing changes.
-Next, let's tell the component to send updates to the experience field to the backend by changing the `saveUserExperience` method:
+6. Next, let's tell the component to send updates to the experience field to the backend by changing the `saveUserExperience` method that we referenced in our HTML code above.

    ```diff
      saveUserExperience(userExperience: string): void {